 So, what happens if a Christian decides to abandon serving God?
 Scripture is clear.
 Salvation is conditional upon remaining in the faith (Colossians 1:22-23; Hebrews 10:25-31).
 If as recipients of God’s saving grace we then decide to return to assisting the realm of darkness, Christ can spew us out.

 God is on our side.
 He has done everything possible to save us.
-He wants us to be faithful servants.
+He wants us to be his faithful servants.

 As we approach scripture, all of us have some choices.
 We could dismantle grace and proclaim a works based salvation.
 We could empower grace to nullify God’s word about living up to our calling.
 Or we could allow verses regarding our salvation and those texts focused on our need to fulfill our purpose as God’s people to amicably stand side by side in our minds, as they do in scripture.